SimonFolkerts/Mongoose-Demo/readme.md

 ### GET one by ID

-If you send a GET request to the API using the users endpoint with another segment after it, the API will attempt to use whatever is in that second segment as a MongoDB ID and will attempt to find a matching user and return that user to the client.
+If you send a GET request to the API using the users endpoint with another segment after it `localhost:3000/users/640124943e73f087b6e5e386` the API will attempt to use whatever is in that second segment as a MongoDB ID and will attempt to find a matching user and return that user to the client.

 This will be added to over the coming days.